idris-lang/Idris2/docs/source/tutorial/interfaces.rst

 The effect of this version of ``readNumbers`` is identical to the first (in fact, it is syntactic sugar for it and directly translated back into that form).
-The first part of each statement (``Just x_ok <-`` and ``Just y_ok <-``) gives the preferred binding — if this matches, execution will continue with the rest of the ``do`` block.
+The first part of each statement (``Just x_ok <-`` and ``Just y_ok <-``) gives the preferred binding; if this matches, execution will continue with the rest of the ``do`` block.
 The second part gives the alternative bindings, of which there may be more than one.